-Thanksgiving Day undoubtedly revolves around food and the comfort of a full house.
-But unfortunately these crowds and huge meals often contribute to kitchen fires and cooking-related injuries.
-Cooking fires are the number one cause of home fires and related injuries with Thanksgiving as the worst day of the year for them.
-To avoid mishaps, it’s best to have a plan for your Thanksgiving Day activities, so Hupy and Abraham has provided a few cooking safety tips so you can have the best holiday possible.
+To ensure safety during the holiday, we must simply be mindful of the risks.
+To avoid mishaps, it’s best to have a plan for your Thanksgiving Day activities.
+Hupy and Abraham has provided a few cooking safety tips so you can have the best holiday possible.

-Stay in the kitchen.
-When you are cooking on the stovetop always keep an eye on the food.
-If you need to leave the kitchen, turn off the burner and do not leave the house even if you’re baking.
+When you are cooking on the stovetop, always keep an eye on the food.
+If you need to leave the kitchen, turn off the burner and do not leave the house, even if you’re baking.

-Clean as you go.
 Keep the floor clear so you don’t trip over kids, toys or bags.
 Clean cooking surfaces on a regular basis to prevent grease buildup.
-The cooks should try to avoid loose-fitting clothes or dangling sleeves while cooking.
+Cooks should try to avoid loose-fitting clothes or dangling sleeves while cooking.